Leave us your details and we’ll be in touch as soon as possible to show you how Goodlord can help your lettings business.

 Agents need to be vigilant to ensure they're keeping themselves and their landlords acquainted with the latest legislative updates in the UK to stay compliant.

-This can be anything from serving prescribed information at the right time to tenants and featuring up-to-date EPC certificates when marketing a property, to ensuring repairs and maintenance activities are carried out in line with the UK government's regulations.
+This can be anything from serving prescribed information at the right time to tenants to featuring up-to-date EPC certificates when marketing a property.

 Lettings compliance requirements are renowned for being increasingly stringent.